-Michael Beschloss is an award-winning historian and the best-selling author of nine books.
-He also co-authored with Caroline Kennedy the New York Times best seller Jacqueline Kennedy: Historic Conversations on Life with John F. Kennedy (2011).
+Michael Beschloss is an award-winning historian and the best-selling author of numerous books.
+He also co-authored with Caroline Kennedy the New York Times best seller "Jacqueline Kennedy: Historic Conversations on Life with John F. Kennedy" (2011).

-Beschloss' first book, Kennedy and Roosevelt: The Uneasy Alliance (Norton, 1980), started as his senior honors thesis at Williams College.
-Mayday: Eisenhower, Khrushchev and the U-2 Affair (Harper, 1986), was called "a grand narrative...crowded with well-drawn portraits" by The New Yorker.
-The Crisis Years: Kennedy and Khrushchev, 1960-1963 (HarperCollins, 1991), won the Ambassador Book Prize and was called by The New Yorker the "definitive" history of John Kennedy and the Cold War.
+Beschloss' first book, "Kennedy and Roosevelt: The Uneasy Alliance" (Norton, 1980), started as his senior honors thesis at Williams College.
+"Mayday: Eisenhower, Khrushchev and the U-2 Affair" (Harper, 1986), was called "a grand narrative...crowded with well-drawn portraits" by The New Yorker.
+"The Crisis Years: Kennedy and Khrushchev, 1960-1963" (HarperCollins, 1991), won the Ambassador Book Prize and was called by The New Yorker the "definitive" history of John Kennedy and the Cold War.
 Beschloss also co-wrote "At the Highest Levels: The Inside Story of the End of the Cold War" (Little, Brown, 1993) with Strobe Talbott.
 As literary executor for the late Newsweek columnist Meg Greenfield, he edited Greenfield's posthumously published book Washington (PublicAffairs, 2001).

 Beschloss holds honorary doctorates from Williams College, St. Mary's College (Maryland) and Lafayette College.
 He has also received the State of Illinois's Order of Lincoln and the Harry S. Truman Public Service Award from Independence, Missouri.
 He is a trustee of the White House Historical Association, the National Archives Foundation and the University of Virginia's Miller Center of Public Affairs.
 He lives in Washington, D.C., with his wife and their two sons.